The Red Canyon offers a stunning hike in southern Israel. Moreover, the trail is short, circular, free, and you can reach it by bus.

 Map

-The Red Canyon is located around 23 km from Eilat (on-road #12).
+The Red Canyon is approximately 23 km from Eilat (on-road #12).
 And if you are reaching by car, then the drive from Eilat will take about 20 min.

 Map of the area:

-Here is the trails map, and we will overview the trails in the next section.
+Here is the trail map, and we will overview the trails in the next section.

 Here is an interactive map from israelhiking.osm.org.il where the short loop trail is marked: